 How to Diagnose the Issue

-Pinpointing the exact cause of reduced air conditioning systems cooling allows you to carry out the right repair.
-There are several troubleshooting steps you can take to diagnose the problem properly.
+Pinpointing the exact cause of reduced air conditioning system cooling allows you to carry out the proper repair.
+To diagnose the problem correctly, you can take several troubleshooting steps.

 Check Refrigerant Levels